gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-04/index.md

 https://github.com/gruntwork-io/module-data-storage/pull/20: Fix a bug where the RDS and Aurora module would exit with an error if you set `storage_encrypted` to false.

 **Note**: that if you update to this new version of `module-data-storage` and run `apply`, it will undeploy your old DB and deploy a new one to replace it.
-That's because fixing this bug required renaming the DB resources, which Terraform sees as a delete + create.
+That&apos;s because fixing this bug required renaming the DB resources, which Terraform sees as a delete + create.

 To avoid this, you will need to use the `terraform state mv` command.